 We spend a third of our lives in bed or asleep, so it really pays to invest some money in a good mattress.
 It doesn’t need to be gadget-laden, but it does need to support your back and respond to the contours of your body.
 An amazing choice would be getting a new Saatva mattress, which doesn’t have to be expensive if you use Saatva mattress coupon and save a few bucks while solving your sleeping troubles.
 Aside from affecting the quality of your sleep, lying for long periods on a mattress that’s too hard or too soft can have a dramatic impact on your musculoskeletal system.

 As consumers, we’re content to spend more money on our TV-screens or mobile phones than we are on a mattress.
 That’s not for want of options though; if you’ve not bought a mattress in recent years, you might be surprised by the options now available to consumers.
+That is why mattresses like the Sleep Republic Mattress is one that you might want to check out.
 Memory foam mattresses are becoming increasingly popular for their excellent support and breathability, and they’re now more accessible than they used to be.
 For example, burgeoning companies such as Eve are pioneering a one-size-fits-all approach to mattresses, and deliver direct to your door.

 Too often we’ve stuck in sleeping habitats that don’t reflect the reality of our bodies.
 As our bodies age and change, we need to change our and increasingly it pays to adjust.
 One key tip is to simply experiment with different sleeping arrangements.
 This tip applies to both the environmental and habitual factors that affect sleep.
 You might think you sleep best with a thick pillow, but perhaps a thin pillow or no pillow will suit you better.
 The point is simply to experiment and from time to time shake things up.